Danielleondos/Dynamic-Influence-Model/CONTRIBUTING.md

 Thank you for believing in a future where influence is **earned through contribution, not bought with wealth**.

 🚀 **Together, we are building a new kind of governance—one that values knowledge, ethics, and transparency above all else.**

----

-## **✅ Next Steps: Adding SPONSORSHIP.md to GitHub**
-🔹 **Copy this text and add it as a new file in your repository**
-🔹 **Commit the file** to GitHub to make it live
-🔹 **Ensure README.md links to SPONSORSHIP.md** for full visibility

-🚀 **Let me know when this is done, and we’ll move forward with the next phase!** 🚀